 They are susceptible to wind erosion.

 Buckwheat hulls are lightweight and can be caught in the wind if it’s out in the open.
 Be aware that your nicely manicured plants could quickly become less than impressive on a windy day.
-Keep your buckwheat hulls confined to areas where the wind can’t catch them.
+Keep your buckwheat hulls confined to areas where the wind (or a leaf blower) can’t catch them.
 They’re popular for use in raised bed planters, as they’re protected from the wind.

 I learned the benefits of buckwheat hull mulch when I replaced my first buckwheat pillow’s filling.